lambwaves/sequel_paper_trail/README.md

 ```

-Disable versioning for block of code
+Disable versioning for a block of code

 ```ruby